-This module is delivered through three hours of lectures and computer-based tutorials each week and covers the principles of ocean energy (from ocean gravity waves and tides) conversion into electrical power and to the design of energy production systems.
+This module is delivered through six hours of lectures and computer-based tutorials each week and covers the principles of water height variation, ocean forces from waves and tides) and energy conversion into electrical power and to the design of energy production systems.

-A practical module which complements the engineering and surveying module lecture course.
-You'll work individually and in small groups on projects involving the planning and the carrying out of observational and computational aspects of surveying for engineering and/or deformation applications.
+A practical module which complements the engineering and surveying modules.
+You'll work for three timetabled hours a week, individually and in small groups on projects involving the planning and the carrying out of observational and computational aspects of surveying for engineering and/or deformation applications.